adamhill/ArchitecturalKatas-2023/README.md

 [ADR 005](ADRs/ADR005-MicroKernel.md) Micro kernel architecture to connect with other partners and vendors.

+[ADR 006](ADRs/ADR006-OpenSolution.md) To align with the ethos of transparency, community involvement, and enabling a broader impact on conservation efforts.

 # References
 1. [Software Architecture Patterns, 2nd Edition by Mark Richards](https://learning.oreilly.com/library/view/software-architecture-patterns/9781098134280/)